ccgilroy/ma-thesis/doc/ma_draft/05_results.md

 The models shown in Figure 6 are generally consistent in relation to each other.
 One limitation is that the standard errors and displayed 95% confidence intervals do not incorporate the measurement error in the American Community Survey.
 One motivation for the fourth, aggregated model is that aggregation reduces the impact of this measurement error.
 This is true even as the standard errors increase due to a decrease in the number of observations.
 For both this reason and the fact that matching attempts to control heterogeneity, the matched and aggregated model provides the most reasonable and appropriate estimates and confidence intervals.
 These are the values I report in the text.

 Gay neighborhoods in 2011-2015 differ from other neighborhoods in terms of education, household types, and gender.
 They have a higher proportion of college-educated individuals, a lower proportion of different-sex married households, and a higher proportion of men.
 This is true even after matching them to demographically and economically similar tracts in 2006-2010, and controlling for the levels of these values in 2006-2010.
 For example, net of the proportion college-educated in 2006-2010 and other controls, a gay neighborhood is predicted to have a higher proportion college-educated in 2011-2015 by 3 percentage points, compared to a set of tracts that was matched as otherwise comparable in 2006-2010.
 Similarly, a gay neighborhood is predicted to be 2 percentage points more male, and have 2.4 percentage points fewer married-couple households.
+Matching and aggregating attenuates the estimates for proportion male and proportion married.

 Proportion white and median income in 2011-2015 are less clearly different for gay neighborhoods.
 Gay neighborhoods emerge as whiter than their counterparts in the final model, by 2.6 percentage points, but in the other three models this association is not so pronounced.
-Gay neighborhoods are also weakly associated with increased median income, but the statistical power of my data is insufficient to say this with certainty.
+Gay neighborhoods are also weakly associated with increased median income, but the statistical power of my data is insufficient to say this with certainty, particularly in the matched models.

 Finally, changes in median rent and population density appear to have no association with gay neighborhoods.
 The estimated coefficients for these outcomes are near zero, although gay neighborhoods are possibly weakly associated with decreased population density in 2011-2015.

-To contextualize the magnitude of these associations, I present random-effect plots in Figure 7 for two outcomes, proportion college-educated and median rent.
+To contextualize the magnitude of these associations, I compare them to inter-city variation.
+In Figure 7, I present random-effect plots for two outcomes, proportion college-educated and median rent.
 These plots show the variation in intercepts from the second set of models, the multilevel models of all tracts.
 This figure illustrates the substantial variation across cities in proportion college-educated and median rents at the tract level, net of other tract characteristics.
-For proportion college-educated, the difference between gay neighborhoods and other neighborhoods is akin to the difference between an outlier like Washington, DC, and a more average city like Chicago.
+For proportion college-educated, the difference between gay neighborhoods and other neighborhoods is nearly equivalent to the difference between an outlier like Washington, DC, and a more average city like Chicago.
 For rents, by contrast, marginal differences between gay and other neighborhoods are far outweighed by differences between cities.

 ![Comparison to random effects.](../../output/figures/ranef_col_edu_rent.png)